 Associate Vice-President Academic Planning

-Dr. Catherine A. Mateer
+Dr. Catherine A. Mateer (on leave)

 University of Victoria, PO Box 1700 STN CSC

 Administrative Services Building (ASB), A259